Battle of Cannae: Date

-The months of the pre-Julian Roman calendar are known not to correspond to its namesake Julian day; for example, Livy records a lunar eclipse in 168 BC as occurring on 4 September, when astronomical calculations show it happened on Julian day 21 June of that year.
+The months of the pre-Julian Roman calendar are known not to correspond to its namesake Julian day.
+For example, Livy records a lunar eclipse in 168 BC as occurring on 4 September, when astronomical calculations show it happened on Julian day 21 June of that year.
 This discrepancy arose from the failure of the pontifices to properly perform intercalations, either by accident or for political advantage.
-A review of the evidence led P.S.
-Derow to identify the equivalent Julian date would be 1 July 216 BC; other authorities have suggested other Julian dates.
+A review of the evidence led P. S. Derow to identify the equivalent Julian date as 1 July 216 BC.
+Other authorities have suggested other Julian dates.

 Armies

 Figures for troops involved in ancient battles are often unreliable, and Cannae is no exception.
 They should be treated with caution, especially those for the Carthaginian side.
 The Carthaginian army was a combination of warriors from numerous regions, and may have numbered between 40,000 and 50,000.
 Their infantry comprised an estimated 8,000 Libyans, 5,500 Gaetulian, 16,000 Gauls, mainly Boii and Insubres (8,000 were left at camp the day of battle) and 8,000 of several tribes of Hispania, including Iberians, Celtiberians and Lusitanians.

 Hannibal's cavalry also came from diverse backgrounds.
 He commanded 4,000 Numidian, 2,000 Iberian peninsular, 4,000 Gallic and 450 Libyan-Phoenician cavalry.
-Finally, Hannibal had an auxiliary skirmisher contingent consisting of 1,000–2,000 Balearic slingers and 6,000 mixed-nationality javelinmen, possibly including Lusitanians among them.
+Hannibal had an auxiliary skirmisher contingent consisting of 1,000–2,000 Balearic slingers and 6,000 mixed-nationality javelinmen, possibly including Lusitanians among them.
 The uniting factor for the Carthaginian army was the personal tie each group had with Hannibal.